 It’s almost impossible to get sufficient Spanish practice—no less immerse yourself 100%.

-Well, there’s a simple solution to all this.
+Well, there’s a simple solution to all this: FluentU.

-Listening to Spanish language podcasts is the perfect way to keep your passion for language engaged and get yourself to fluency.
+Additionally, listening to Spanish language podcasts can be a great way to keep your passion for language engaged and get yourself to fluency.

 Make Learning Practical and Easy with Advanced Spanish Podcasts

 I like to listen.
 I have learned a great deal from listening carefully.
 Most people never listen.